-That is our how ITV Channel TV reporter [Gary Burgess](http://Until I had it myself I didn) has described living with myalgic encephalomyelitis (ME).
+That is our how ITV Channel TV reporter, Gary Burgess, describes living with myalgic encephalomyelitis (ME).

 ME, also known as chronic fatigue syndrome, is a medical condition characterised by long-term fatigue and other persistent symptoms that limit a person's ability to carry out ordinary daily activities.